 - Access to patches and public hotfixes are available as soon as they are released

-- Limited distribution hotfixes are only available through entitlements
+- Limited distribution hotfixes are only available through the early adoption program or for P1 issues related to known problems

-Istanbul is a feature release.
-Thus, the Istanbul family includes:
+Istanbul was a feature release, thus the Istanbul family includes:

 - Istanbul feature release